Split PDFs

 Adds a stamp on top of the content of each page during post-processing.
 Sources: text, image, or pdf.

-The stampOptions form field accepts a JSON object whose keys depend on the configured PDF Engine:
+The stampOptions form field accepts a JSON object whose keys depend on the configured PDF engine:

 | Engine | Syntax Reference |